 The most popular carving at Elephanta is the triple-headed sculpture of Shiva inside a rock-cut temple on the island.
 The temple, dedicated to Shiva, was excavated in the mid-6th century.
 The front face of the triple-headed bust, facing the entrance, is calm and meditative, while the side profiles are fierce in comparison.

-Elephanta island is accessible by ferries plying from the Gateway of India.
+Elephanta Island is accessible by ferries plying from the Gateway of India.

-Chatrapati Shivaji Terminus (previously Victoria Terminus) is another UNESCO World Heritage site.
+Chhatrapati Shivaji Terminus (previously Victoria Terminus) is another UNESCO World Heritage site.
 The elegant architecture of the building is a fusion of Victorian Gothic and traditional Indian architecture.